-Whether landowners are donating a conservation easement to Bluegrass Conservancy, another qualified land conservation organization, or a governmental body, it is important to determine the value of the conservation easement for income tax purposes.
+Whether landowners are donating a conservation easement to Bluegrass Land Conservancy, another qualified land conservation organization, or a governmental body, it is important to determine the value of the conservation easement for income tax purposes.

 The value of a donated conservation easement is determined by comparing the value of the property before the easement and after the easement restrictions are placed on the property.
 Landowners must substantiate the asserted value by providing an independent appraisal which meets federal standards.
 In general, more restrictive agreements and intense development pressure result in higher easement values.
 In order to qualify for the favorable tax benefits, donated conservation easements must be permanent.